rishiiiidha/codeforces-api/README.md

 }
 ```

-## Disclaimer
-This project isn't connected to or supported by Codeforces.
-It's just for learning how to make a RESTful API using Node.js, Express.js, and JSDOM for web scraping.
+<h6>This project isn't connected to or supported by Codeforces.
+It's just for learning how to make a RESTful API using Node.js, Express.js, and JSDOM for web scraping.</h6>